husarion/panther_ros/panther_hardware_interfaces/README.md

  - `sdo_operation_timeout` [*int*, default: 4 [ms]] - it is set so that full controller loop takes up to required time.
 Each controller loop contains of two SDO operations (one write and one read).
 For example in 100Hz loop there is up to 10ms for every operation.
 This timeout should be set so that in worst case everything takes 10ms.
  - `pdo_feedback_timeout` [*int*, default: 15 [ms]]  - depends on frequnecy at which Roboteq is configured to send PDO data.
 At 100Hz there should be 10ms between received data, if it takes more than `pdo_feedback_timeout`, PDO read error is triggered
  - `max_roboteq_initialization_attempts` [*int*, default: 5] - in some cases SDO error happen during initialization, it is possible to configure more attempts, before escaliting to error
- - `max_roboteq_activation_attempts` [*int*, default: 5] - similat to initilizaiton, it is possible to allow some SDO errors before escaliting to error
+ - `max_roboteq_activation_attempts` [*int*, default: 5] - similar to initilizaiton, it is possible to allow some SDO errors before escaliting to error
  - `max_safety_stop_attempts` [*int*, default: 20] - TODO
  - `max_write_sdo_errors_count` [*int*, default: 2] - how many consecutive errors can happen before escaliting to general error
  - `max_read_sdo_errors_count` [*int*, default: 2] - how many consecutive errors can happen before escaliting to general error